Faster FPT Algorithm for 5-Path Vertex Cover: 5-PVC with -free bipartition

 \begin{lemma} Assume that Rules \ref{rule:R0} -- \ref{rule:R2} are not applicable.
 Let~$v$ be an isolated vertex in $G[V_2]$ and let~$F$ be a~solution to \textsc{5-PVCwB} which uses vertex~$v$.
 Then there exists a~solution $F'$ that does not use vertex~$v$ and $|F'| \leq |F|$. \end{lemma}

-\begin{proof} From Lemma \ref{lemma:2} we get that each $P_5$ in~$G$ which contains~$v$ must also start in~$v$, otherwise it would imply a~$P_5$ that uses more than one red vertex.
+\begin{proof} From \autoref{lemma:2} we get that each $P_5$ in~$G$ which contains~$v$ must also start in~$v$, otherwise it would imply a~$P_5$ that uses more than one red vertex.
+In particular, $v$ has at most one red neighbor.
 Suppose that there exists a~path $P = (v,w,x,y,z)$ where~$w$ is a~red vertex and $\{x,y,z\} \cap F = \emptyset$ (see \autoref{fig:rule:R3}).
-If there is no such~$P$, then we have that each $P_5$ starting in~$v$ has at least one of the vertices $x,y,z$ in~$F$ or there is no $P_5$ starting in~$v$.
-In both cases we can put $F' = F \setminus \{v\}$ and the lemma~holds.
+If there is no such~$P$, then, as each vertex is in at least one $P_5$ due to \autoref{rule:R1} not being applicable, we have that each $P_5$ starting in~$v$ has at least one of the vertices $x,y,z$ in~$F$.
+In that case, we can put $F' = F \setminus \{v\}$ and the lemma~holds.

 There cannot exist another path $P' = (v,w,x',y',z')$ such that $x' \neq x$ and $\{x',y',z'\} \cap F = \emptyset$, otherwise we would have a~$P_5 = (x', w, x, y, z)$ in~$G$ that is not hit by~$F$.
 Consequently, each $P_5$ that is hit only by vertex~$v$ also contains vertex~$x$, which implies that $F' = (F \setminus \{v\}) \cup \{x\}$ is a~solution and $|F'| \leq |F|$, thus the lemma~holds. \end{proof}